 Consejo Estatal del Azúcar (CEA)

 After the assassination of dictator Rafael Leonidas Trujillo on May 30, 1961, the assets of the Corporación Dominicana de Centrales Azucareras (CDCA), the holding company controlled by the dictator that owned twelve sugar mills and whose interest represented 63% of the total sugar industry, became the property of the Dominican State by virtue of Law No. 6106 of November 14, 1962.
-This law created the Corporación Azucarera Dominicana who was responsible for the administration of the twelve sugar mills from the date of its creation in 1962 and 1966.
-On August 19, 1966, the Dominican Government created the Consejo Estatal del Azúcar (CEA) or the State Sugar Council as an autonomous body whose objective was the coordination and efficient operation of the sugar mills, lands and other interests acquired by the State from the CDCA in 1962.
-The CEA closed down Ingenios Catarey and Esperanza in 1987 and continued to operate the other ten sugar mills, but through the years its operations eventually created a condition of insolvency.
-The financial crisis of the CEA was of such magnitude that by 1998 it had accumulated a capital deficit of approximately US$200 million while its capital accounts totaled only some US$76 million.
-Its operations were subsidized by the Dominican Government to the tune of approximately US$88.7 million (RD$700 million) for the 1996-97 grinding season and approximately US$104.3 million (RD$955 million) for the 1998-99 grinding season.
+This law created the Corporación Azucarera Dominicana (CAD) and assigned it with the responsibility for the administration of the twelve sugar mills from the date of its creation in 1962.
+On August 19, 1966, President Joaquín Balaguer promulgated Law No. 7, which dissolved the CAD and created the Consejo Estatal del Azúcar (CEA), a decentralized autonomous body to succeed the Corporación Azucarera Dominicana with the objective to coordinate and efficiently operate the sugar mills, lands and other interests acquired by the State from the CDCA in 1962.

 • Consorcio Azucarero del Caribe S A - was organized by Mexican enterprise ZUCARMEX to acquire by public tender five of the twelve sugar mills owned by the CEA with total daily milling capacity of 19,777 short tons or approximately 60% capacity of the CEA owned mills and 31% of all sugar mills in the country.
 The mills awarded the Consorcio Azucarero del Caribe SA were: